Want to save money on your phone bill? How about switching to an MVNO?

 No

-You need to call customer service at 1-800-643-4926 and ask them to release your number for porting and tell you your account # and PIN.
-They will ask you to provide the 3 most recent outgoing calls to verify that it's your number.
+to release your number for porting and tell you your account # and PIN.
+They

 AT&T/T-Mobile/Verizon/Sprint